640 South State StreetDover, Delaware 19901

 Be affectionate.
 Children with an ASD often need a hug, just like other children.

 Show your love and interest.
 Children with an ASD may have trouble showing their feelings, but they still need to know that you love them.
 Go out of your way to express your interest, caring, and support.

 Interacting with your ASD child or grandchild can be challenging, but it is one of the most important things you can do to help them learn.
-Research shows that early, frequent, and loving intervention from family members is one of the best ways to help children with an ASD.
+Research shows that early, frequent, and loving involvement of family members is 1 of the best ways to help children with an ASD.